 (Citrus Energy) carbonated water, sucrose, glucose, maltodextrin, citric acid, taurine, natural flavor, vitamin C (asorbic acid), caffeine, sodium benzoate & potassium sorbate, guarana seed extract, vitamin E (alpha-tocopherol acetate), siberian ginseng root extract, vitamin a palimate, riboflavin, calcium di-phosphate, vitamin B6 (pyridoxine hcl), vitamin B12 (cyanocobalamin), beta carotene.

 Calories 130; (taurine 1000mg, guarana 100mg, siberian ginseng 100mg).

-Sugar content: 32 grams (per 8.3 ounces).Compare Sugar Content
+Sugar content: 32 grams (per 8.3 ounces).Compare sugar levels of other drinks

 Beaver Buzz Energy Drink contains 13.25 mgs of caffeine per fluid ounce (44.81mg/100 ml).